aliyun/terraform-provider-alicloud/website/docs/r/nas_access_group.html.markdown

 The following attributes are exported:

 * `id` - The ID of the Access Group.
 The value as `<access_group_name>`.
+* `rule_count` - The number of permission group rules contained in this permission group.
+* `mount_target_count` - The number of mount points to which this permission group applies.
 -> **NOTE:** The ID value as `<access_group_name>`:`<file_system_type>` after version 1.92.0.

 ## Import